For Immediate Release: March 27, 2020

 The original package proposed by Senate Majority Leader Mitch McConnell included large corporate bailouts with no protections for workers and no oversight.
 The original bill also left hospitals and medical workers without the funding they need to protect us in this crisis.
 Because Democrats refused to accept Leader McConnell’s partisan bill and negotiated for fixes, we now have a bill that significantly bails out workers and hospitals.

-This bill includes many of NETWORK’s recommendations and approves much needed funds for hospitals, state, and local governments; expands unemployment insurance for workers; and puts conditions on business assistance.
+The CARES Act includes many of NETWORK’s recommendations and approves much needed funds for hospitals, state, and local governments; expands unemployment insurance for workers; and puts conditions on business assistance.
 In short, this bill puts families first and NETWORK strongly supports it.

 The work is not yet done.
 The most vulnerable have little ability to weather a long term health or economic crisis and will require additional care during this pandemic.
 If ever there was a time to uphold the Gospel call to feed the hungry, welcome the stranger, clothe the naked, cure the sick, and care for the imprisoned, it is now.
 Congress must continue the bipartisan work to protect all vulnerable people in our nation.